tardis-sn/tardis/docs/running/access_iterations.rst

 **********************************************

 Currently we store information about the plasma state and the inner boundary for each iteration.
-This is saved in the simulation object and can be accesses via
+This is saved in the simulation object and can be accessed via

 .. code-block:: python